Michael Howe (politician): Early life and education

+Michael Howe was born September 20, 1986.
 Howe earned a Bachelor of Science degree in broadcast journalism and mass communication from North Dakota State University in 2010.

 Career

 In 2011 and 2012, Howe served as a legislative correspondent and legislative assistant for Congressman Rick Berg.
 He also served as an agricultural policy advisor to Berg.
 In 2013, he was the director of legislative affairs and communications director for the North Dakota Corn Growers Association.
-He was elected to the North Dakota House of Representatives in November 2016 and assumed office on December 1, 2016.
-Howe served as a member of the House Water Topics Overview Committee.